docarray/docarray/docs/data_types/multimodal/multimodal.md

 ### Define a schema

-Let's suppose you want to model a page of a newspaper that contains a main text, an image url, a corresponding tensor as well as description.
+Let's suppose you want to model a page of a newspaper that contains a main text, an image URL, a corresponding tensor as well as a description.
 You can model this example in the following way:

 ```python
 from docarray import BaseDoc